The worlds most valuable bean: the history of vanilla beans

 The vanilla beans we decided to share are our Ugandan Bourbon Vanilla beans.
 We had the pleasure of watching these vanilla beans develop all the way to maturity and then along the process of being harvested, cured, and nurtured into grade A gourmet vanilla.
 We are so thankful for the farmers, the curers, and the communities involved in the vanilla production as well as the opportunities it provides in some of the most remote places in the world for these communities.
 It's just a small role but something we are grateful to be a part of.

-At Slofoodgroup we enjoy many beans but what we enjoy most is the unique story behind these beans and lives they touch that are unbeknownst and unheard of by the rest of the world.
-The story of the vanilla beans is much deeper and complex, not so plain or vanilla as the term is used now commonly referred to for being boring.
-Vanilla beans are rightfully so the world most second valuable spice rival to that only of saffron.
+At Slofoodgroup, we enjoy many types of vanilla beans but what we enjoy the most is the unique history behind each vanilla bean and the lives they touch that are unbeknownst and unheard of by the rest of the world.
+The story of vanilla beans is much deeper and complex, not so plain or "vanilla", as the term now commonly refers to something that is boring.
+Vanilla beans have rightfully earned their position as the worlds second-most valuable spice (only rivaled by saffron).

-One blog is simply not enough to capture the true essence of Vanilla and it world wide presence.
+One blog post is simply not enough to capture the true essence of Vanilla, vanilla farming, vanilla beans, and the families involved in this complex trade.
 Good thing we will be back with additional entries about all of our great products and to further explore the world of vanilla and spices.